melankolia/MovelAI_FE/README.md

 # MovealAI Frontend

 ## How to use
+- Create .env file on your root project folder and fill with :
+	- REACT_APP_BASE_URL=Your Backend Address and port
 - Open terminal at your root project folder and Run 'yarn install'
 - Run 'yarn start' to start the app